 If you’re like me and wanting to indulge without the guilt this holiday season, whip up this light and tasty dish tonight – and fight your dining partner for the leftovers to take for lunch the next day.
 Trust me when I say, if you don’t, you’ll regret it!

-Start by whisking together the Thai peanut sauce ingredients, all of which I already had on hand!
-That’s 2 Tablespoons peanut butter, 3 Tablespoons gluten-free chicken broth, 1-1/2 Tablespoons low-sodium gluten-free Tamari or soy sauce, 1/2 Tablespoon rice vinegar, 1 teaspoon each gluten-free chili garlic sauce and sesame oil, 1/4 teaspoon ground ginger, and 1 clove minced garlic.
+Start by whisking together the Thai peanut sauce ingredients.
+That’s peanut butter, gluten-free chicken broth, low-sodium gluten-free Tamari or soy sauce, rice vinegar, gluten-free chili garlic sauce, sesame oil, ground ginger, and minced garlic.

 Ok, time to cook!
 Heat a large, 12″ skillet over medium-high heat with 1/2 Tablespoon extra virgin olive oil then add 2 chicken breasts cut into bite-sized pieces.
 Season with salt and pepper then saute until cooked through, and then scoop the chicken onto a plate and set aside.

 Turn the heat down a touch then add 2 Tablespoons extra virgin olive oil to the skillet plus the sweet potato noodles and 2 cups broccoli florets.
 Season with salt and pepper then saute for 5 minutes.
 Next add 1/4 cup water to help soften the noodles and continue sauting, stirring occasionally, until the sweet potato noodles are al dente, another 3-5 minutes.
 If you want your sweet potato noodles on the softer side, continue cooking, but just know they might break up into smaller pieces.